 - 1. In the Project window, click the Precipitation Calculator 1 node. - 2.
-Notice that the composition we set in the System Definer auto-populated here. - 3.
+Notice that the composition set in the System Definer auto-populated here. - 3.
 Under Matrix Phase, from the Phase list select Dis_FCC_A1, which is the disordered FCC phase. - 4.
 Under Precipitate Phase from the Phase list select FCC_L12#2. - 5.
-Change the Interfacial energy to User-defined then enter 0.023 in the field. - 6.
-Under Calculation Type, select CCT Diagram, which stands for Continuous-Cooling-Transformation and means that the same cooling rate is maintained throughout the calculation. - 7.
-In the fields, set the Min (minimum) Temperature to 500 and the Max (maximum) to 1200 and choose Kelvin as the temperature unit. - 8.
-We will enter several cooling rates for our calculation.
-The rates are separated by a space, so enter these values as shown: .01 .1 1 10 100. - 9.
-Keep the default Stop criteria of 1E-4 volume fraction of the γ' phase. - 10.
-The calculation is now set, so click Perform CCT Diagram Simulation at the bottom, centre of the Configuration window.
+Change the Interfacial energy to User-defined then enter 0.023 in the field. - Under Calculation Type, click CCT Diagram, which stands for Continuous-Cooling-Transformation and means that the same cooling rate is maintained throughout the calculation. - 7.
+In the fields set: - a.
+Min (minimum) Temperature to 500. - b.
+Max (maximum) Temperature to 1200. - c.
+Choose Kelvin as the temperature unit. - d.
+Enter several cooling rates for the calculation.
+The rates are separated by a space.
+Enter these values as shown: .01 .1 1 10 100. - e.
+Keep the default Stop criteria of 1E-4 volume fraction of the γ' phase. - 8.
+The calculation is now set.
+Click Perform CCT Diagram Simulation at the bottom, center of the Configuration window.